wharfkit/website/src/lib/docs/ContractKit/ContractKit.md

 The following options can be passed in the second parameter of the `ContractKit` constructor:

-- `abiCache`: An instance of the [ABICache](/docs/antelope/abi-cache-interface) interface.
-Can be used to cache ABIs across multiple ContractKit `load` calls.
+- `abiCache`: An instance of the [ABICache](/docs/antelope/abi-cache-interface) interface which can be used to cache ABIs across multiple ContractKit `load` calls.
 - `abis`: An array of [ABIDefinition](/docs/antelope/abi-definition) objects.
-Can be used to pass ABIs directly to the ContractKit instance (eliminating the need to fetch them from the blockchain.)
+This option can be used to pass ABIs directly to the ContractKit instance (eliminating the need for the ContractKit to fetch them from an API node).

 ## Usage

 ### Load Method

-The `load` method is used to load a specific [contract](/docs/contract-kit/contract) instance.
+Once a `ContractKit` instance is created, the `load` method can be used to instantiate a specific [Contract](/docs/contract-kit/contract) instance.

 ```typescript
 const contract = await contractKit.load("eosio.token");